whipowill/d2-plugy-qol/README.md

 - [Holy Grail Tracker](https://d2-holy-grail.herokuapp.com/) - Keep track of your items as you find them.
 - [Tankazon's Rune Wizard](https://fabd.github.io/diablo2/runewizard/index.html) - See what runewords you can make.
 - [Tomb of Knowledge](http://www.d2tomb.com/curses.shtml) - Fan website w/ helpful information about the game.
-- [Reddit](https://www.reddit.com/r/diablo2/) - An online forum for all the D2 fans.
+- [Reddit](https://www.reddit.com/r/diablo2/) - Online forum for all the D2 fans.
 - [Bugs](https://us.battle.net/forums/en/d3/topic/6037267083) - List of all the bugs in the game.
-- [Arq](https://www.arqbackup.com/) - Recommended app for backing up your save files.
+- [Arq](https://www.arqbackup.com/) - App for backing up your save files.

 ## Credits